Island kingdom of Tonga mourns the death of its queen mother

 Her funeral procession will be held in Tonga on Feb.
 28, when most people in the country of just over 100,000 are expected to turn out wearing black.

-She will be particularly missed by the Alonga Center and at the Tonga Red Cross, where leaders say she worked tirelessly.
+Mata'aho will be particularly missed by the Alonga Centre and the Tonga Red Cross, with leaders at the two agencies saying she worked tirelessly.

+Lavinia Satini, the coordinator for the Alonga Centre, was in tears when remembering the queen mother, the news website Matangi Tonga reported.

+"Her love for those who are less fortunate was evident in her leadership because she made it a point to take care of each person here," Satini said.

 Comments